Home High Level Design V

 • we use a “distributed search” system for searching through videos easily - mention working of “inverted index”, etc - how he categories, description, etc of the video can be tokenized etc

-• then, mention how for ranking the videos, factors like view count, recency of upload, etc would be taken into account
+• then, mention how for ranking the videos, view count, upload recency, etc would be taken into account

 Distinctive Features